 You provided comments and feedback and we heard you!
 The project formerly known as Seward Highway: Windy Corner (MP 105-107) is now Seward Highway MP 105-109.5, Windy Corner to Rainbow Point.

 In response to public comments on the Draft Environmental Assessment (EA) completed in early 2020, the Alaska Department of Transportation and Public Facilities (DOT&PF) expanded the project scope.
 Key changes include:

-Development of a new Environmental Document is beginning in spring 2021 with agency scoping and public involvement for the expanded project.
+Development of a new Environmental Document is underway for the expanded project.

 DOT&PF is proposing to construct safety improvements along the Seward Highway between Windy Corner, at MP 105, and Rainbow, at MP 109.5 (see figure below).
 The Seward Highway within the project corridor traverses Chugach State Park (CSP) and is a National Scenic Byway and All-American Road known for impressive scenic views, wildlife, and recreation access.
 This stretch of road is a designated Safety Corridor.
 This is the only road connecting Anchorage with Kenai Peninsula communities and it is heavily trafficked by residents, visitors, businesses, and industry.